paulotruta/alexa-skill-llm-intent/README.md

 A new "hello world" Alexa Hosted Skill target will show up in your Alexa Developer account, and is now ready to be updated with the template code.

+>*⚠️ Due to instabilities on Amazon's infrastrucure side, sometimes this process can hang while the skill is being created.
+This can result in you seeing the skill in the developer console but not on your machine.
+Give it an hour, delete the skill and creating a new one again.*

 #### Importing an existing Alexa Skill